ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 We didn't need lights in our setup but if you want a more realistic or visually stunning experience, I highly recommend you to look into the different lights in the [documentation](https://docs.viromedia.com/v2.6.1/docs/3d-scene-lighting).
 There are 4 lighting models: Phong, Blinn, Lambert and Constant.
-These are the algorithms that calculate how your objects will look like when influenced by light.
+These are the algorithms that calculate what your objects will look like when influenced by light.
 By default, elements use the Constant lighting model, which means lights will be ignored and the object will show its full color.
 ViroReact supports 4 types of light.